IGH/cMYC(MYC) Plus Translocation, Dual Fusion

 The IGH/cMYC Plus product consists of probes, labelled in green, proximal to the Constant, and within the Variable segment of the IGH region, and cMYC probes, labelled in red.
 The cMYC probe mix contains a 220kb probe centromeric to the cMYC (MYC) gene and a second probe covering the 186kb region telomeric to the cMYC gene, including the D8S1644 marker.

-The t(8;14) is the most common and is found in approximately 85% of patients with Burkitt's lymphoma2.
-While translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site3.
-The translocation brings MYC into close proximity to the IgH enhancer and results in the up-regulation of MYC4.
-Over expression of the transcription factor stimulates gene amplification resulting in uncontrolled cell proliferation, which usually occurs in the late event of tumour progression5.
+In an IGH-MYC rearrangement the translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, whereas the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site5.
+The translocation brings MYC into close proximity to the IGH enhancer and results in the up-regulation of MYC.
+Over-expression of the transcription factor stimulates gene amplification, resulting in uncontrolled cell proliferation6.

 In our hands, Cytocell FISH probes, have proven to be of the highest quality with bright, easy to interpret signals, thus providing confidence in our results.
 Cytocell’s customer support is outstanding, as their staff are extremely knowledgeable and truly care about their customers and their customers’ needs.
 Jennie Thurston, Director of Cytogenetics at Carolinas Pathology Group